Jacek Wszoła: Biography

 With his father Roman being an athletics coach, Jacek Wszoła was close to the sport since a very young age.
 He, eventually, also gave it a try – initially training for the hurdles before switching to high jump.

-Wszoła started competing in 1971 and by 1974, aged just 17, made his first national senior team for the 1974 European Championships in Rome finishing fifth.
+Wszoła started competing in 1971 and by 1974, aged just 17, made his first national senior team for the 1974 European Championships in Rome, finishing fifth.
 His first international title came a year later in Athens where he became the European Junior Champion.

-Wszoła, then 19 years old, was a big surprise at the 1976 Summer Olympics in Montreal where, competing in heavy rain, he managed to win over the favourites.
-Incidentally, shortly before the Games his father-coach made him train on wet tartan to prepare him for such circumstances.
+Wszoła, then 19 years old, caused a big surprise at the 1976 Summer Olympics in Montreal.
+Competing in heavy rain, he managed to win over more favoured athletes.
+Incidentally, shortly before the games his father-coach made him train on wet tartan to prepare him for such circumstances.

 Following his success in the Olympic year, Wszoła won gold medals at the 1977 European Indoor Championships in San Sebastián and the 1977 Summer Universiade in Sofia.
+He also finished second in Final A of that year's European Cup.
 The following season was much less successful as he only managed seventh place at the 1978 European Indoor Championships in Milan and fourth at the 1978 European Championships in Prague.

-In 1980, soon before the Olympics, Wszoła was back in form breaking the world record with 2.35 metres.
-At the Moscow Olympics, however, he only finished second behind the East German Gerd Wessig who also beat his world record by one centimetre.
-One month after the Olympics he got seriously injured at a domestic meet in Poznań tearing ligaments in his ankle which ruled him out of the sport for 18 months.
+In 1980, soon before the Olympics, Wszoła was back in form, breaking the world record with 2.35 metres.
+At the Moscow Olympics, he finished second behind the East German Gerd Wessig, who also beat Wszoła's world record by one centimetre.
+One month after the Olympics Wszoła was seriously injured at a domestic meet in Poznań, tearing ligaments in his ankle, which ruled him out of the sport for 18 months.
 Wszoła was never able to regain his old form.